How to Choose Good Mods

 - The secondaries for these shapes have the greatest importance because their primaries do not vary

-- It is almost always better to have the Protection primary stat for Circles than Health
+- It is generally better to have the Protection primary stat for Circles rather than Health

 - 1* Health primary Circles max at +1.88% Health; Lvl 1 5* Protection primary Circles are still better with +2.5% Protection

-- E.g., a character with 5000 Health and 5000 Protection will see a maxed Health primary Circle increase Health to 5294 and see a maxed Protection primary Cirlce increase Protection to 6175
+- E.g., a character with 5000 Health and 5000 Protection will see a maxed Health primary Circle increase Health to 5294 and see a maxed Protection primary Circle increase Protection to 6175

 - Speed is the only valuable primary for Arrows